 I’ve been riled up about this for quite some time and decided to make a video about this subject.
 Here’s how I really feel and what I think you should do when you meet a pretentious, judgmental traveler (also notice the new introduction!
 Spiffy, huh?):

 (Want more travel videos?
-I now update my YouTube channel each week with a new video.
-Subscribe here and get free videos!)
+Subscribe to my YouTube channel here and get free videos!)

 And then walk away.